jarviscanada/jarvis_data_eng_AhmadSalaymeh/README.md

 # Ahmad Salaymeh .
 Jarvis Consulting

 I'm a recent graduate from Wilfrid Laurier University with a Bachelor of Science in Computer Science, looking to advance my career in data engineering.
-During my undergrad, I learned programming fundamentals through data structures and algorithm courses and obtained programming skills in languages such as Python and Java.
+During my undergrad, I learned programming fundamentals through data structures, algorithm and database courses and obtained programming skills in languages such as Python and Java.
 Towards the end of my undergrad, I took courses in data engineering, such as data visualization.
-In which, I learned how to use Panda and matplotlib to process and handle data.
+In which, I learned how to use Panda and numpy to process and handle data.
 Currently, I am working at Jarvis where I am improving my knowledge and skills in data engineering by implementing python data applications.

 ## Skills